-Daniel used to be a very self-driven guy who made sure to go the extra mile on whatever task was at hand.
+Daniel used to be a driven guy.
 A year ago, he had graduated from college with stellar grades and was determined to earn the same recognition at work.
 Now, he dreads Mondays and does the bare minimum to get by.

 What happened?
 Whenever Daniel would send in his work, his boss would reply with ‘Received.’ or ‘Thanks.’
 At times, he didn’t get a response at all.
 The feeling set in that Daniel’s work didn’t matter.
 If he worked really hard or used his creativity, it didn’t matter.
 Nobody cared, and so he stopped caring as well.
 Of course, that’s only half the story.

 Creativity and hard work are extremely valuable to any organization, and Daniel’s boss greatly appreciated the effort.
 His mistake, though, was refusing to show timely appreciation.

 Creative, self-driven employees like Daniel serve as a precious asset for companies, but only if you value them.
 Without employee rewards and recognition, your organization will eventually suffer from low employee engagement.

 How do we go about it?
 It can be tricky to reward your employees without it feeling like a corporate gimmick.
 If your efforts are genuine, however, that will get across.
 Here are the four types of employee rewards that are the most effective.

 1. An Employee Appreciation Day